Salesforce - why we’re truly hybrid working now

 The new head of Salesforce in the UK and Ireland has laid out her view on how the company is well-placed to deal with the new world of hybrid working.

-Speaking at the company’s Salesforce Live UK & Ireland event, Zora Bahrololoumi highlighted the work done by the software giant and its many customers across the region over the difficult past 18 months.
+Speaking at the company’s Salesforce Live UK & Ireland event, Zahra Bahrololoumi highlighted the work done by the software giant and its many customers across the region over the difficult past 18 months.

 “While businesses all over the UK and Ireland have focused on surviving, technology has been evolving,” she noted, “...if we continue to lead by rethinking the possible, we can find new ways to grow as a community.”